HOHMANN ORBITS

 For an uncrewed vehicle the length of the journey is not too

-important.
+critical.
 With the early craft being small anyway, with little luxury

 to carry extra fuel, the Hohmann orbit was a perfect path to the